Robin Sloan

 Pro wrestling, properly understood, is a hyper-stylized art form — a cultural treasure — right up there with commedia dell’arte and Noh.

-Here is my previous approach to the same subject: my Proposal for a Book to Be Adapted Into a Movie Starring Dwayne The Rock Johnson.
+Here is my previous approach to the same subject: my Proposal for a Book to Be Adapted into a Movie Starring Dwayne The Rock Johnson.

 If you’d like to see a slightly different flavor of pro wrestling — one that draws comparisons not only to theater, but also to dance — watch a few minutes of this match between Will Ospreay and Marty Scurll.